-The number of individuals placed under an involuntary mental commitment has remained relatively constant over the past five years and no significant change in this population is anticipated.
+The number of clients placed under an involuntary mental commitment will continue to gradually increase as it has over the past several years as additional funding and efforts to augment services are made.

-· Regular Assisted Living Program
+Regular Assisted Living Program

-Increases in an auxiliary grant administered by the Department of Social Services will increase the eligibility for Regular Assisted Living services.
+Any increase in an auxiliary grant administered by the Department of Social Services will increase the eligibility for Regular Assisted Living services.
+No significant increases are anticipated

-• HIV Premium Assistance Program

-While there has been a decline in the number of participants over the past years, it appears it is almost entirely a result of double-digit premium increases in insurance costs and not a decrease in need for the program.
-Additional funding provided for FY 2006 was quickly exhausted as a large number of applications for this program had been received.
-A waiting list for this program has been reestablished.
+• HIV Premium Assistance Program While there has been a decline in the number of participants over the past years, it appears it is almost entirely a result of double-digit premium increases in insurance costs and not a decrease in need for the program.
+No new enrollments have been added to the program in the last several years as the current funding level is committed to paying existing premiums.
+Even as enrollment decreases, the increase in premiums costs and existing funding does not allow new enrollments.